OleSkaar/Plunder/Index/Combat.md

 Any damage that reduces you to below 0 Hit Points will give you a Wound.
 Look up the damage on the Wound Table to determine its nature.

 Each Wound takes up one Inventory slot.
 If all your inventory slots are filled up with Wounds or Exhaustion, you’re dead.

+### Hit locations and attack type
+When the attacker scores a Wound, they can specify what type of attack they want to make, and where the attack is made: head, torso, right or left arm, right or left leg.
+Attack types are listed on the weapon's stats.

+### Critical Hits
+If the attacker rolls a natural 20, the attack is always a hit.
+Additionally, the target receives a Wound that lasts until the end of their next turn, and their armor is damaged and takes one Notch.
+Roll on the Wound Table for the hit location to determine the Wound’s nature.

 ### Instant Death
 If a character would gain a Wound and the damage is equal to their maximum HP, they instead die instantly.